gigaherz/JsonThings/documentation/formats/Blocks.md

 Must be a boolean (`false` or `true`).

+## "requires_tool_for_drops"

+Defines that the block requires using the right tool to drop loot.

+Optional.
+Default: tool not required.

+Must be a boolean (`false` or `true`).

+## "is_air"

+Defines that the block is equivalent to air.

+Optional.
+Default: false.

+Must be a boolean (`false` or `true`).

+## "has_collision"

+Defines that the block prevents entities from passing through the collision box.

+Optional.
+Default: true.

+Must be a boolean (`false` or `true`).

+## "ticks_randomly"

+Defines that the block receives random ticks.
+Not relevant until the scripting system is in place.

+Optional.
+Default: false.

+Must be a boolean (`false` or `true`).

+## "light_emission"

+Defines the amount of light emitted by the block.

+Optional.
+Default: 0.

+Must be an integer between 0 and 15 (inclusive.

+## "explosion_resistance"

+Defines the amount explosion power required to break the block.

+Optional.
+Default: 0.

+Must be a positive integer or zero.

+## "destroy_time"

+Defines the amount time needed to mine the block without a tool.

+Optional.
+Default: 0.

+Must be a positive integer or zero.

+## "friction"

+Defines the friction coeficient applied to changes in movement.

+The values can be unintuitive: Values close to 0 mean fast changes (high friction), while values close to 1 mean slow changes (low friction).

+Optional.
+Default: 0.6.

+Must be a number between 0 and 1.
+Decimals allowed.

+## "speed_factor"

+Defines the speed factor applied to the maximum movement speed.
+A value of 1 means default speed.

+Optional.
+Default: 1.

+Must be a positive number or zero1.
+Decimals allowed.

+## "jump_factor"

+Defines the jump factor applied to the maximum jump height.
+A value of 1 means default jump height.

+Optional.
+Default: 1.

+Must be a positive number or zero1.
+Decimals allowed.

 ## "color_handler"

 Defines a color handler for the block.
 Color handler provides tint values based on context.